Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 If you have any leaves still attached, make sure you remove these.
 Remember, the leaves are not edible.

-- Slice the rhubarb into chunks.
+- Slice the rhubarb into chunks and place into saucepan.

 - Bring to a boil, then simmer for around 5-10 minutes until it is starting to fall apart – the rhubarb should still just hold its shape.